Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 Overview of Lyon’s Climate

 To understand the best time to visit Lyon, it's essential to grasp its climate.
-Lyon enjoys a temperate climate, meaning you'll experience the distinct flavors of four seasons—spring, summer, autumn, and winter.
+Lyon enjoys a temperate climate, meaning you'll experience the distinct flavors of four seasons—spring, summer, , and winter.
 Summers can get a bit toasty, with average temperatures peaking around 30°C (86°F), while winters can dip down to about 0°C (32°F).

 Weather in Lyon